cloudmesh/cloudmesh-nlp/documentation/README-aws.md

 # Documentation to get started with AWS Translate Service

-AWS offers there own Text-translation service to get started navigate
+AWS offers there a Text-translation service.
+A comorehensive manual on how to use it and sign up for this service is located at
-to:

 * <https://docs.aws.amazon.com/translate/latest/dg/setting-up.html>

+In this documentation we provide a summary of steps that give you quickly access to the service.

-### Step 1: creating a new iam user account on aws.
+### Step 1: Creating a new iam user account on aws.

-Here is the link to aws sign up for iam user account:
+To use AWS-translate you need to create an account via the IAM user account application form:

 * <https://portal.aws.amazon.com/billing/signup#/start/email>

-like many other cloud services you will have to enable billing in order to use this service.
+Like many other cloud services you will have to enable billing in order to use this service.
+Sign up for an iam user account and make the username name `aminuser`:

 ![](images/a1.png)

-Sign up for an iam user account and make the username name `aminuser`

 ### Step 2: Creating a access key ID and secret ID

-Once you have signed up with an iam user account and have implemented billing you can navigate to the aws console:
+Once you have signed up with an IAM user account and have implemented billing you can navigate to the aws console:

 * <https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/home>